-When I’m not researching or teaching my amazing students, I enjoy hiking, camping, baking, and reading.
+When I’m not researching or teaching my amazing students, I enjoy spending time with my family, hiking, camping, baking, and reading.

 For more information about my research, please see: